globalgov/manypkgs/README.md

 <a href="https://github.com/globalgov/manypkgs/blob/main/man/figures/cheatsheet.pdf"><img src="https://raw.githubusercontent.com/globalgov/manypkgs/main/man/figures/cheatsheet.png" width="525" height="378"/></a>

-## qPackages
+## Our ecosystem of packages

 The [qData](https://github.com/globalgov/qData) ecosystem aimed at collecting, connecting and correcting network data across issue-domains of global governance.
-The `qData::get_packages()` function can be used to discover the qPackages currently available.
+The `qData::get_packages()` function can be used to discover the packages from our ecosystem currently available.

 ``` r
 # remotes::install_github("globalgov/qData")